What happens if you miss a dose of seizure medication?

 Polytherapy: Taking multiple medications if you have seizures

-Here are some ways to reduce your chances of forgetting to take your medication:
+Here are some ways to remember to take your anti-seizure medication on time:

-Try to stay on top of your supply of medication, visiting your pharmacist regularly to ‘top up’.
+Try to stay on top of your supply of medication, monitor your refills, visit the pharmacy regularly, and consider opting into automated filling programs.

 A weekly pill box lets you put your seizure meds into daily compartments.
 You can then easily see which day it is, how many you’ve taken, and see if you’ve forgotten any.

-Alternatively, if you take your meds as a powder or syrup, you could print out a timetable and put it on your fridge or somewhere you’ll easily see at home as a reminder.
+Alternatively, if you take your medicine as a liquid you could print out a timetable and put it on your fridge or somewhere you’ll easily see at home as a reminder.

-If you’re finding it hard to follow your medication schedule for any reason, talk to your doctor.
-There might be other ways of taking your medication that you might find easier (e.g., replacing pills with a syrup, or powders you can mix into your food).
+If you’re finding it hard to follow your seizure medication schedule for any reason, talk to your doctor.
+There might be other ways of taking your medication that you might find easier.

 If you have epilepsy, it’s important to know what happens if you miss a dose of seizure medication.
-While missing a single dose is usually OK, being prepared - and making an effort not to forget in future - will reduce your risk of breakthrough seizures
+Be prepared and try your best not to forget in future - this will reduce your risk of breakthrough seizures.

 Share article